po8rewq/AGE/README.md

 AGE
 ===

-Another Game Engine for Haxe js (Only supports Haxe 2.x for the moment)
+Another Game Engine for Haxe js (Haxe 3 only)

 AGE is a minimal game engine for making HTML5 games